Manage application access

 For more information about Jira Service Desk customers, see Setting up service desk users.

-If you want to allow anonymous users (anyone not signed in) access to your products, you can manage it via permissions in each product.
+If you want to allow anonymous users (people who have not logged in) access to your products, set access permissions in each product.
 Anonymous users don't count towards your license.

 - Confluence – Global Permissions Overview